-Current animal rearing systems often involve antimicrobial usage (AMU) for the prevention and treatment of infectious diseases resulting in healthier, more productive animals (Oliver et al. 2011).
-In modern farming systems, appropriate AMU has undoubted
+Current animal breeding systems often involve AMU for the prevention and treatment of infectious diseases as well as the improvement of productivity and feed efficiency (Oliver et al. 2011; Page and Gautier 2012).
+In modern breeding, appropriate AMU has undoubted advantages and contributes to the growing demand for animal proteins for human consumption worldwide (Van Boeckel et al. 2015).

 Nevertheless, the wide AMU in the treatment and prevention of infectious diseases over the years has caused an evolutionary response by the microbial population to develop various forms of resistance against the applied antimicrobials (Michael et al. 2014).
 Inappropriate AMU is partly responsible for the spread of resistant microbial strains in both humans and animals (Berge et al. 2006; Jensen et al. 2006).
 There are many connections among humans, animals, and the greater environment that allow the transfer not only of resistant bacteria but also of mobile genetic elements that permit horizontal transfer between different bacterial species (Woolhouse et al. 2015).
 Excessive and/or improper AMU in farms can favour the growth of resistant bacterial strains, with the consequent potential spread to humans, representing a serious threat to public health (Page and Gautier 2012; World Health Organization 2014; Roca et al. 2015).
 Furthermore, the development of resistant bacteria can compromise the effective treatment of microbial diseases in animals, thus jeopardising the welfare of both food and companion animals (Lloyd 2007; Trevisi et al. 2014).